chrisleereis/Ao-Natsu-Line-Translation/README.md

 ### Will you port the 18+ content of the game?

-Due to the massive amount of work this would pose, w e have decided not to.
+Due to the massive amount of work this would pose, we have decided not to.

 ### Are you working on any other projects now or in the future?

 Blue Overture will continue developing the English language patch of Aonatsu Line for the forseeable future until it is complete.
-There are no other current projects, and there will probably no other projects until development on this translation has ended.
+There are no other current projects, and there will probably be no other projects until development on this translation has ended.

 ### Where can I find a compatible copy of the game?